franciscoengenheiro/concurrent-problem-sets/README.md

     - **resume-path** - the coroutine is not the head of the *consumer requests queue*, and as such, the coroutine is suspended until it is explicitly resumed.
 - **Cancellation** - A coroutine that is canceled while suspended in the *consumer requests queue* is removed from the queue and resumed with `CancellationException`, if its request was not completed yet, otherwise, it will resume with the message that was dequeued, but the `CancellationException` will be kept in its context.

 - **Additional Notes** - The following notes apply to both queue operations:
     - the coroutine that alters the state of the queue is responsible for resuming the coroutine that placed the correspondent operation request (_Delegation style_) last in the queue (_FIFO_).
-    - since no continuation method can be called inside a lock - because other continuations might be waiting for this continuation to resume and could hold the lock indefinitely - a resume flag was used to mark the coroutine as `resumable` in order to be resumed outside of the lock.
+    - since no continuation method can be called inside a lock - because other continuations might be waiting for this continuation to resume and could hold the lock indefinitely - a resume flag was used to mark the coroutine as `resumable` in order to be resumed outside the lock.
+    - found **racing conditions**:
-    - a **race** was found between retrieving the message from the queue and executing the continuation of the consumer coroutine that made the request.
+        - between retrieving the message from the queue and executing the continuation of the consumer coroutine that made the request.
         Between these two operations, the consumer coroutine might be canceled, and since [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) was used in the implementation, the coroutine is immediately resumed with `CancellationException`, but in this context the message was already retrived from the queue, leading to a **lost message**.
         To solve this,
         a `try-catch` block was used in both implementations of the queue operations to catch the `CancellationException` and decide whether to return normally or to throw the exception, depending on whether the message was already retrieved from the queue.
+        - since the `dequeue` operation is using the [withTimeoutOrNull](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-timeout-or-null.html) suspension block, a consumer coroutine request could completed but not return within the timeout, which could lead to the same problem as mentioned above.
+In order to solve it, the same approach was used as in the previous case.

 ### Asynchronous Socket Extension Functions
 TODO("talk about the way coroutines allow the writing of asynchronous code as if it were sequential")